Salcey Forest railway station: History

 The line was "temporarily" closed in May 1958 for through traffic (banana trains from Avonmouth Docks to Somerstown Goods) to enable a bridge to be constructed over the line to carry the new M1 motorway.
-The line never reopened for traffic though it was used for the storage of old condemned coaches awaiting cutting up; the track was eventually taken up from Towcester to Ravenstone Wood Jct. in the late summer of 1964.
+The line never reopened for traffic though it was used for the storage of old condemned coaches awaiting cutting up; the track was eventually taken up from Towcester to Ravenstone Wood Junction in the late summer of 1964.
 The station had a short approach road from the original (pre-turnpike) road that ran direct from the Northampton to Newport Pagnell road through the village of Piddington there known as the Old London Road.
-When the new turnpike road was built taking in Horton and Hackleton, by Act of 1709, the original (Old London) road became reduced to its present status, that of a bridleway.
+When the new turnpike road was built taking in Horton and Hackleton, by the Northampton Highways Act 1709 (8 Ann. c.
+9), the original (Old London) road became reduced to its present status, that of a bridleway.
 The B526 bridge over the trackbed is still in use.

 Present day

 The only traces of the station are the remains of the platform, which can be seen in the undergrowth largely intact.
 The buildings having been cleared away in the 1950s.
 The trackbed is now a mud track running between fields which forms part of the Midshires Way long-distance footpath.